mamolinux/battery-monitor/README.md

 There are two ways, this app can be installed on a Debian/Ubuntu based system.

 ### 1. Download and install binary files
 Download the latest binary .deb files from [here](https://github.com/mamolinux/battery-monitor/releases/latest).
-Then install the GUI Frontend as
+Then install the GUI Frontend from terminal as
 ```$
 sudo dpkg -i battery-monitor*.deb
 sudo apt install -f